Rural & Urban Food Systems

 Rural Cooperative Development Grant

 Since our principal funding source is the Rural Cooperative Development Grant (RCDG), the distinction between rural and urban is important.
 Eligibility restrictions that follow the RCDG apply to much of what we do.
 The RCDG must benefit rural populations.
-For the purposes of the RCDG grant, the definition of rural is any area other than a city or town that has a population of greater than 50,000 inhabitants.
+For the purposes of the RCDG grant, the definition of rural is any area other than a city or town that has a population of less than 50,000 inhabitants.

 Keystone Development Center